-Before you access your first assignment through the Course Schedule at the BIO 2130 home page, if you are determined to excel in the mastery of terminology, concepts, and principles, consider how you could incorporate into your personal learning style the READING AND STUDY PLAN on the next page.
+Before you access your first assignment through the Course Schedule at the BIO 2500 home page, if you are determined to excel in the mastery of terminology, concepts, and principles, consider how you could incorporate into your personal learning style the READING AND STUDY PLAN on the next page.

-The "Rationale and Objectives" in your Syllabus, page 1, are aimed at fostering biological literacy.
-This quality is defined as follows:
+The "Rationale and Objectives" in your Syllabus, page 1, aim to foster biological literacy, defined below:

-BIOLOGICAL LITERACY: The quality of being able to understand biological concepts, make moral and ethical judgements about biological issues, and solve real-world problems that involve biological issues.
-BOTANICAL and ECOLOGICAL LITERACY : Components of biological literacy related to the sub- disciplines of botany and ecology.
+BIOLOGICAL LITERACY: The quality of being able to understand biological concepts, make moral and ethical judgements about biological issues, BOTANICAL LITERACY: and solve real-world problems that involve biological issues.
+Components of biological literacy related to the sub-discipline of botany .

-How does one develop greater "botanical and ecological literacy?"
+How does one develop greater "botanical literacy?"
 By analogy, think of your textbooks, syllabus, this Guide, and other study materials as the BLUEPRINT.
 Like a blueprint, these materials can assist you in bringing about the reality of greater biological literacy -- i.e., constructing the BUILDING representing the conceptual framework you will develop.
 The framework is composed of boards and nails, representing the vocabulary, facts, concepts, and data which you encounter.
 Just as a building is more than a collection of boards and nails, so biological literacy represents more than facts and definitions, important as they are.
 Rather biological literacy is an orderly assembly of concepts into a framework and the ability to continually modify, build onto, and apply this framework to address new topics/problems.